anmolchawla/Uber-vs-Buy/ASSIGNMENT.md

 - Homework repository must be updated before the start of next class
 - Commits after the deadline will not be considered unless requested
 - Late policy: 10% of total available points per each late day; duration less than 24 hours counts as one whole day
-- Homework is expected to work in: SAFARI AND CHROME (Mac), EDGE AND CHROME (Windows)
+- Homework is expected to work in: Safari AND Chrome (Mac), Edge AND Chrome (Windows), Firefox AND Chrome (Linux)